 Materials for further exploration:

-- Commemorating the 75th Anniversary of the Bombing of Hiroshima, Mary Dixon, Journalist, August 6, 2020
+- Dixon, Mary.
+Commemorating the 75th Anniversary of the Bombing of Hiroshima, August 6, 2020.

-- What Lies Beneath: The Scientific Understatement of Climate Risks, National Centre for Climate Restoration, September 2017 (PDF)
+- National Centre for Climate Restoration.
+What Lies Beneath: The Scientific Understatement of Climate Risks, September 2017.

-- Leading the Public into Emergency Mode: A New Strategy for the Climate Movement, Margaret Klein Salamon (PDF)
+- Salamon, Margaret Klein.
+Leading the Public into Emergency Mode: A New Strategy for the Climate Movement, April 2016.

 - Humanities for the Environment: Observatories for Humanities Researchers